Did you ever put capital letters in your URL? If yes, do you know that the case sensitivity of URLs affects the SEO rankings of your website?

 Some also call this canonicalization SEO.
 There are a few good ways to use canonical URLs.
 Or, you can also do a redirect using a good script or plugin on your website.
 Let's take a look at the best ways to set a canonical URL and redirections.

 Setting a canonical link or tag will improve your SEO.
-This link is placed inside the
+This link is placed inside the tags.

 This link is to be placed on all the duplicate pages directing towards the original URL.
 The original or canonical URL indicated here will be the one indexed and ranked by Google.